alekseyzimin/jf_aligner/README.md

-# JF_aligner -- ultra fast tool to compute approximate alignments between genomic DNA sequences
+# PSA_aligner -- ultra fast tool to compute approximate alignments between genomic DNA sequences

-JF_aligner uses novel ultrafast data staructure called Partial Suffix Array (PSA) to compute approximate alignments (start/end) between DNA sequences.
+PSA_aligner uses novel ultrafast data staructure called Partial Suffix Array (PSA) to compute approximate alignments (start/end) between DNA sequences.
 Only the start and end coordinares of the alignment are computed.
-The alignment is computed bu finding a longest common sequence of k-mers that reference and query sequences have in common.
+The alignment is computed by finding a longest common sequence of k-mers that reference and query sequences have in common.

 # Installation insructions

-To install, first download the latest distribution from the github release page https://github.com/alekseyzimin/jf_aligner/releases.Then untar/unzip the package jf_aligner-X.X.X.tgz, cd to the resulting folder and run `./install.sh`.
+To install, first download the latest distribution from the github release page https://github.com/alekseyzimin/psa_aligner/releases.Then untar/unzip the package psa_aligner-X.X.X.tgz, cd to the resulting folder and run `./install.sh`.
 The installation script will configure and make all necessary packages.
-The jf_aligner executables will appear under bin/
+The psa_aligner executables will appear under bin/

 Only for developers:  you can clone the development tree, but then there are dependencies such as swig and yaggo (http://www.swig.org/ and https://github.com/gmarcais/yaggo) that must be available on the PATH: